-The abstract should include a brief describe the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
+The abstract should include a brief description of the project's purpose, the population to be served, and the activities that the applicant will implement to achieve the project's goals and objectives.
 The abstract should describe how the applicant will measure progress toward these goals.
+The abstract should demonstrate expertise in helping communities develop, maintain, and enhance family drug courts.
+The abstract should indicate whether the applicant will use any portion of the project budget to conduct research, as described in the Project Evaluations section on page 10.